fkohl04/framework-performance/README.md

 be used in the test, each service provides a further endpoint that serves service metrics to a Prometheus client.

 ## Candidates
+(TODO Hier noch ein Satz, warum du dich auf JVM fokussierst?)

-I did a survey among my valued colleagues to find out which JVM frameworks they have encountered in productive systems.
+I did a survey among my valued colleagues at Senacor to find out, which JVM frameworks they have encountered in productive systems.
 To this list I added the JavaScript Runtime Node.js to have a little comparison to the outside of the JVM world.

 We made our test setup as simple as possible to have fewer parameters and achieve comparability.
 We are creating our